Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Feedback Vertex Set for -free graphs

 \begin{proof} Let $G$ be a $(P_1+P_3)$-free graph.
 We present a polynomial-time algorithm for the optimization problem, where we seek to find $S_T \subseteq V(G)$ such that $S_T$ is a minimum-weight $T$-feedback vertex set.
-Note that for such an $S_T$, the set $F_T = V(G) \setminus S_T$ is a maximum-weight set such that $G[F_T]$ is a $T$-bipartite graph.
+Note that for such an $S_T$, the set $F_T = V(G) \setminus S_T$ is a maximum-weight set such that $G[F_T]$ is a $T$-forest.

 In $\overline{G}$, each connected component $D$ is $(\overline{P_1+P_3})$-free.
 By Lemma~\ref{l-ol}, $D$ is either triangle-free or $(P_1+P_2)$-free in $\overline{G}$; that is, $D$ is $3P_1$-free or $P_3$-free in $G$.
 Let $D_1, D_2, \dotsc, D_\ell$ be the co-components of $G$.